Best General Liability Insurance Companies for Small Businesses in Michigan

 Best Cheap General Liability Insurance

-The Hartford offers a broader endorsement menu, which include liquor liability and limited pollution coverage that digital competitors lack.
-The Hartford's Michigan agent network, with offices in Detroit, Grand Rapids and Ann Arbor, helps businesses navigate LARA licensing requirements and customize coverage.
+The Hartford offers liquor liability and limited pollution coverage that online-only competitors don't have.
+They also have offices in Detroit, Grand Rapids, and Ann Arbor.

 Where The Hartford performs best:

-• Growing Michigan businesses across all employee sizes looking for affordable coverage
+• Growing Michigan businesses of any size that are looking for affordable coverage

-• Professional services and office-based businesses seeking personalized agent support
+• Professional services and office-based businesses that prefer working with an agent

-• Restaurants, manufacturers or employers needing specialized endorsements
+• Restaurants, manufacturers, or employers who need specialized endorsements

-• Businesses valuing responsive customer service and payment flexibility
+• Businesses that care about good customer service and flexible payment options

 Where The Hartford performs less competitively:

-• Wholesale and distribution businesses (costs 12% more than average)
+• Wholesale and distribution businesses (costs run 12% more than average)

-• Companies that prefer speed over specialized coverage options
+• Companies prioritizing speed over specialized coverage options

 Learn More: The Hartford Business Insurance Review